 305 Kinesiology (.5 course) Structural and applied musculoskeletal anatomy relative to human movement and sports skill.
 This course concentrates on muscles, their origins, insertions, and actions.
 Fall and Spring semesters.

 307 Athletic Training Techniques II (1 course) An advanced course designed for Athletic Training majors.
-This course includes an in-depth review of musculoskeletal injuries to the upper extremity that includes the prevention, orthopedic assessment, evaluation, recognition, rehabilitation and disposition of musculoskeletal injuries.
-The course uses evidence based practice and an integrated approach to address athletic training competencies.
+This course includes an in-depth review of musculoskeletal injuries to the upper extremity that includes prevention, orthopedic assessment, evaluation, recognition, rehabilitation, and disposition.
+The course uses evidence-based practice and an integrated approach to address athletic training competencies.
 This course also prepares the student for scholarly writing.
 Prerequisite: HES-303.
 WRITD, Fall semester.

-308 Physiology of Exercise (1 course) Specifically designed for Athletic Training and Health Fitness majors.
+308 Physiology of Exercise (1 course) Specifically designed for Athletic Training and Exercise Physiology majors.
 Consideration of nature and significance of the processes and adaptations taking place in the body through exercise.
 Majors should take this course in the junior year.
 Prerequisites: HES-222, HES-234, HES-305.
 Spring semester.

 312 Leadership in Athletic Training (1 course) An advanced course designed for Athletic Training Majors.
-This course focuses on the leadership skills necessary to be a medical professional as well as the organization, administration, and clinical decision-making skills required by the entry level athletic trainer.
-The course uses evidence based practice and an integrated approach to address athletic training competencies.
+This course focuses on the leadership skills necessary to be a medical professional as well as the organization, administration, and clinical decision-making skills required by the athletic trainer.
+The course uses evidence-based practice and an integrated approach to address athletic training competencies.
 Prerequisites: HES-311.
 Fall semester.

-313 Health Fitness Methods (1 course) This course focuses on adult health promotion.
+313 Exercise Physiology Methods (1 course) This course focuses on adult health promotion.
 Students will develop skills in researching and writing a resource module on a pertinent health topic, presenting health information to adult groups, and leading adult exercise.
 Prerequisites: HES-220, HES-222, HES-234, HES-305 and concurrent enrollment in HES-308 and HES-310.
 Spring semester.

 315 Elementary Health Education Content and Methods (1 course) This course addresses the foundations of K–8 health education, including the Coordinated School Health Program, national standards, state requirements, behavioral theories, risk reduction, health promotion, and personal and social skill development.
 Content across the ten health education topics and developmentally appropriate teaching strategies and resources will be studied.
 Prerequisite: permission of Education Department coordinator.
 Fall and Spring semesters.

-318 January Senior Athletic Training Clinical Lab (.25 course) This course provides athletic training students the opportunity to participate in clinical education, discuss evidence based practice, and become trained in the Graston® Technique.
+318 January Senior Athletic Training Clinical Lab (.25 course) This course provides athletic training students the opportunity to participate in clinical education, discuss evidence-based practice, and become trained in the Graston® Technique.
 Prerequisite: admission into Athletic Training Education Program.
-January Interm.
+January Interim.

-350 Fitness Specialist (.5 course) The senior Health Fitness major will perform and interpret assessments in the human performance laboratory.
+350 Fitness Specialist (.5 course) The senior Exercise Physiology major will perform and interpret assessments in the human performance laboratory.
 Classroom and laboratory activities will focus on professionalism in a working physiological testing laboratory, data collection and reduction, and research activity.
-Prerequisites: HES-226, HES-308, HES-310, and HES-313; current American Red Cross or American Heart Association First Aid and Professional Rescuer CPR certification; and concurrent enrollment in HES-351 and HES-398.
+Prerequisites: HES-308, HES-310, and HES-313; current American Red Cross or American Heart Association Adult CPR/AED certification and concurrent enrollment in HES-351 and HES-398.
 Permission required for the Fall semester.
 Fall and Spring semesters.

-351 Personal Training (.5 course) This course is designed for the senior health fitness major to learn and apply training principals and techniques to prepare for certifications for personal training (CPT) and strength and conditioning specialist (CSCS) from the National Strength and Conditioning Association (NSCA) and personal training for the American College of Sports Medicine (ACSM).
+351 Personal Training (.5 course) This course is designed for the senior Exercise Physiology major to learn and apply training principals and techniques to prepare for certifications for personal training (CPT) and strength and conditioning specialist (CSCS) from the National Strength and Conditioning Association (NSCA) and personal training for the American College of Sports Medicine (ACSM).
 This course also includes a physical component that involves active exercises with free weights, weight machines, flexibility, and plyometrics.
-Prerequisites: HES-222, HES- 234, HES-235, HES-305 and HES-308.
+Prerequisites: HES- 234, HES-235, HES-305 and HES-308.
 Permission required for the Fall semester.
 Fall and Spring semesters.

 268, 368 Career Exploration, Internship (Course value to be determined) Off-campus employment experience related to the student’s major.
-HES-268; January Interim.
+HES-268 is an elective offered during January Interim.
+Hours obtained during HES 268 cannot be applied to hours or credit for HES 368, or vice versa.
+HES-368 is an elective and offered Fall, Spring, or Summer terms after the junior year.
 Prerequisites for HES-368 are HES-308, HES-310 and HES-313.
-HES-368 is offered Fall, Spring, and Summer terms after the junior year.

-397 Seminar in Health Education (.5 course) This senior seminar is a capstone course that will focus on critical thinking and professional issues associated with school health education.
+397 Seminar in Health & Physical Education (.5 course) This senior seminar is a capstone course that will focus on critical thinking and professional issues associated with teaching health and physical education.
 Students will explore discipline-specific writing and complete several writing projects.
 Knowledge and skills required for graduate study will be explored.
-Prerequisite: completion of or concurrent enrollment in HES-355.
 WRITD, Fall semester.

-398 Health Fitness Seminar (1 course) This capstone course for the Health Fitness major requires reading, writing, and discussion on pertinent topics in fitness, health promotion, and medicine.
+398 Exercise Physiology Seminar (1 course) This capstone course for the Exercise Physiology major requires reading, writing, and discussion on pertinent topics in fitness, health promotion, and medicine.
 Prerequisites: HES-308, HES-310, HES-313 and concurrent enrollment in HES-350 and HES-351.
 Permission required for Fall semester.
 WRITD, Fall and Spring semesters.